dkosmari/Time-Sync/.github/README.md

   is 5 seconds.
 * `Hours Offset`: The amount of hours to add to UTC, `0` by default.
 * `Minutes Offset`: The amount of minutes to add to UTC, `0` by default.
+* `Tolerance`: Don't alter the clock when the difference is less than this.
+Default is 200 ms.
-* `Server`: Shows the current list of NTP servers that will be queried.
+* `NTP Servers`: Shows the current list of NTP servers that will be queried.
 This setting cannot be changed through the configuration menu, you must edit the `Time Sync.json` configuration file in a text editor to change this.
 Multiple servers can be provided, separated by spaces.
 The default is `pool.ntp.org`.